vimvq1987/vimvq1987.github.io/_posts/2025-10-23-mysterious-case-of-gen-2-gc.md

 ![](/assets/img/2025-10-23-mysterious-case-of-gen-2-gc/20251023150433.png)

 And a few days later, the difference was ... strong.
+We only have one CPU spike the whole day:

 ![](/assets/img/2025-10-23-mysterious-case-of-gen-2-gc/20251023145954.png)